nektro/zigmod/docs/tutorial.md

 `root` can `@import` `A`, `B` and `D`, but `E` can be imported only from `D`. `B` can not import anything.
 (Everybody can import relative files, this limitation is only for packages.)

-In library `zigmod.yml` example the tree looks like this:
+In the library `zigmod.yml` example from above, the tree looks like this:

 ```
 root (src/main.zig)